MadIceTea/website-personal/content/about.md

 image: /images/avatar.jpg
 slug: about
 ---
-Alex is currently in between positions, and is looking for security engineering or solutions architecture positions for on-prem and cloud systems.
-He has previous experiences with data analyst and technical compliance roles, both of which have contributed to a wider understanding of the information security world.

-He enjoys cats, the JPOP group Perfume, TensorFlow neural network projects, Thinkpads, almost any music, and family.
+Alex enjoys cats, the JPOP group Perfume, TensorFlow neural network projects, Thinkpad computers, almost all music, and his family.

-If he's not working on his day job or tinkering with one of his current projects (below), he often can be found reading law or studying for IT Certifications.
-(Or, simply resting!)
+When he is not working  or tinkering with one of his current projects (below), he often can be found completing his master's homework, reading digital law, or simply watching slice-of-life anime, now that he has caught up on almost all the IT certifications he wants to obtain for a while (except the CISSP).

-Currently, efforts are being focused on the CISSP (it's finally time!), renewing his Azure System Administrator license, and the AWS Systems Administrator license exams.

 He also has a few projects which he holds an interest in (although progress is very slow):